Dada Morero: Mayor of Johannesburg

-Service Delivery and Infrastructure
+Service delivery and infrastructure

 In November 2024, Morero made a walkabout to identify inner-city problems in Doornfontein.
 Morero identified a number of problems Johannesburg residents were faced with.
-Morero stated that he along with member of his Mayoral council would do walkabouts on a monthly basis to reclaim the city.
+Morero stated that he along with members of his mayoral council would do walkabouts on a monthly basis to reclaim the city.

-Johannesburg had for a number of years been on a downward spiral regarding service delivery and crumbling infrastructure, with Johannesburg resident protesting over the lack of service delivery.
+Johannesburg had for a number of years been on a downward spiral regarding service delivery and crumbling infrastructure, with residents protesting over the lack of service delivery.
 To address some of the city's infrastructure and service delivery issues, Morero along with the Premier of Gauteng, Panyaza Lesufi, led the Accelerated Service Delivery initiative in Soweto.
-The Initiative aimed to tackle some of the city's most critical service delivery issues.
+The initiative aimed to tackle some of the city's most critical service delivery issues.

-Since the beginning of 2024, the City of Johannesburg, had been facing a severe water crisis, which Morero attributed to drought, high levels of non-revenue water, illegal connections, and infrastructure problems.
+Since the beginning of 2024, the City of Johannesburg had been facing a severe water crisis, which Morero attributed to drought, high levels of non-revenue water, illegal connections, and infrastructure problems.
 In November 2024, a number of areas in Johannesburg had prolonged water shortages for up to a week.
 In response, municipal entity, Johannesburg Water executives outlined measures to address the water challenges by scheduling water restrictions, maintaining of pipelines and enforcement of city bylaws to combat illegal water connections.
 The water restrictions resulted in protests around the city.
 Morero stated the city would unveil the ‘Vikela Amanzi, Protect our Tomorrow’ campaign to confront water supply challenges.
-Morero blamed the previous Democratic Alliance coalition government for wasteful expenditure of R24.4 billion rand, while finance minister Enoch Godongwana demanded that the City turn its woeful financial condition around or face intervention.
+Morero blamed the previous Democratic Alliance coalition government for wasteful expenditure of R24.4 billion rand, while finance minister Enoch Godongwana demanded that the city turn its woeful financial condition around or face intervention.